How we use your personal information

 We also collect information through our ongoing contact and correspondence with you, and with other support agencies which relate to you, and from people associated with you such as family, friends and neighbours.

-We record calls to and from our Contact Centre.
-At some schemes and offices we also have CCTV cameras to record events in public areas.
+At some schemes and offices we also have Closed Circuit Television (CCTV) surveillance cameras to record events in public areas.

 If you provide us with personal information relating to members of your family or your associates we will assume that you do so with their knowledge and consent.